 If you were sold CPP insurance alongside a credit card, think about how you were offered the policy.
 Cover that was taken out or renewed from January 2005 onwards could put you directly in line for repayment.

-If you had a CPP policy that ended before January 2005 you won't be eligible for the scheme and, if you want redress, you'll have to lodge a complaint with CPP independently.
+If you had a CPP policy that ended before January 2005 you will not be eligible for the scheme and, if you want redress, you will have to lodge a complaint with CPP independently.

 If you have moved house since buying your policy, contact CPP to change your address on their files.
 Ongoing, CPP will be writing to all customers it believes are due compensation to sort out the compensation scheme:

-If you're not happy with the way compensation scheme deals with your claim you can refer it to the Financial Ombudsman.
-However, the Ombudsman can only deal with your claim according to the scheme's rules and you'll lose even this recourse if you miss the August deadline.
+If you are not happy with the way compensation scheme deals with your claim, you can refer it to the Financial Ombudsman.
+However, the Ombudsman can only deal with your claim according to the scheme's rules and you will lose even this recourse if you miss the August deadline.